policecar/dropbox-notifications/README.md

 -------

 Unarchive the Dropbox SDK and run python setup.py install on it.
-Create a Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py ( or trust me to access your Dropbox but don't ).
+Create a Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py.
 Sign up with Pushover, retrieve your Pushover user token from https://pushover.net/, and add it to the config file.
 In the config file specify which folder in your Dropbox to track or else track 'em all.